joaoleal/CppADCodeGen/README.md

 ### Debian/Ubuntu ###

 A debian installation package can be created at the root of the project.
-Typically you can create the installer by just typing:
+Typically, you can create the installer by just typing:
 ```sh
 dpkg-buildpackage
 ```